corinnahaegele/SmartScope/Assembly/Brightfield/README.md

 # Instructions for assembly of brightfield microscope

-Choose the parts as listed in the folders 5mm or 9mm.
+Choose the parts as listed in the folders 5mm or 9mm. (follow the link for choosing the parts: https://github.com/corinnahaegele/SmartScope/tree/main/Parts/other)

 Assemble the parts like shown in the pictures below: